 Set in the east-central part of the country, Lyon is considered one of the prettiest cities in France.
 Nowadays, it is mostly known for outstanding cuisine and gastronomy, making it the perfect destination for foodies.
 When visiting Lyon, stop by the districts of Old Lyon, the Presqu’île, and the slopes of the Croix-Rousse, which are included in the UNESCO World Heritage List.
 Make sure to taste Rosette lyonnaise and Saucisson de Lyon – they are to die for.
 HOTEL: Hôtel de l’Abbaye

 When looking for the most beautiful French cities, Nice definitely comes high on the list.
-For decades, the leading resort city of French Riviera has been a loved travel destination for both locals and tourists.
+For decades, the leading resort city of France has been a loved travel destination for both locals and tourists.
 Fantastic climate, excellent beaches, and breathtaking views – what is there not to love!
 Stroll through the Promenade des Anglais and admire the beautiful sea.
-Discover Vieille Ville – the oldest part of the city and spend an afternoon in Monoco and Monte Carlo.
+Discover Vieille Ville – the oldest part of the city and spend an afternoon in Monaco and Monte Carlo.
+Perfectly located on the French Riviera, you can take fabulous day trips from Nice.
 HOTEL: Boscolo Nice Hotel & Spa

 Rochefort-en-Terre, in Brittany, has been voted one of France’s most beautiful villages.
 Although small in size, there is plenty to do and see.
 Wander around the narrow streets, admire the architecture including half timbered houses adorned with geraniums and go on a shopping spree at one of the local ateliers.
 One of the nicest things to see here is the lighting in the evening and at Christmas.
 HOTEL: Domaine du Kelenn